QuantumMaterialsModelling/bands4vasp/README.md

 **N.B.:** For spin polarized calculations the extansion .spin1. and .spin2. are added to the filenames.

-*These plots have also a manipulated version inbetween the energy interval defined by _EDELTA2_, which is indicated by the extension .manipulated.
+*These plots have also a processed version inbetween the energy interval defined by _EDELTA2_, which is indicated by the extension .processed.

 ***